SHIIBA'S WORDS

 The olfactory facets

-The world of perfumery is constantly expanding.
-Thus, the flavors have multiplied, making the choice offered to consumers particularly vast but creating at the same time an immense range in which it is not always easy to navigate.
+The world of perfumery continues to expand.
+Thus, perfumes have multiplied, making the choice offered to consumers particularly vast but at the same time creating an immense range in which it is not always easy to find your way.
 These families were born in the 1900s.
 Suffice to say that since all this time, many discoveries have been made.
-As such, for more details, each of the major olfactory families now consists of sub-family called olfactory facets
+As such, for more details, each of the major olfactory families now consists of subfamilies called olfactory facets

-These facets are used to most accurately describe the family to which the fragrance belongs.
-They make it possible to better identify and identify the perfume.
-Moreover, as a perfumer, the assembly of large families and sub-families makes it possible to create an infinity of different fragrances.
+These facets are used to describe in the most precise way the family to which the fragrance belongs.
+They allow to better define and identify the perfume.
+In addition, as a perfumer, the assembly of large families and subfamilies allows to create an infinite number of different fragrances.

 At the end of this article, go to a perfumery and show off in front of your friends.